-6 of the best Christmas markets in Europe
+7 of the best Christmas markets in the world

-If you want an extra dose of festive cheer this year, why not book a trip to a Christmas market?
+Whether you want an extra dose of festive cheer this year or are planning ahead for the next, why not take a trip to a Christmas market?

 Have you ever considered visiting Poland in the festive season?
-The beautiful cobbled Rynek Glowny central square in Krakow’s old town centre, dominated by the Renaissance Cloth Hall building, is the setting for Krakow’s seasonal market.
-Stalls sell handmade glass baubles, wood carvings, folk art, amber jewellery, sweets, spiced nuts and speciality foods such as hearty traditional Polish sausages and stews.
-Cafes around the square serve elegant Viennese pastries and inexpensive flavoured vodka shots to give your shopping experience a pleasant haze.
+The seasonal market is set against the beautiful cobbled Rynek Glowny central square in Krakow’s old town centre.
+Krakow Christmas Market features handmade glass baubles, wood carvings, folk art, amber jewellery, sweets, spiced nuts and speciality foods such as hearty traditional Polish sausages and stews.
+Whilst in Krakow, you can visit a working Christmas decoration workshop and even decorate your own ornament.

 Fly direct from many regional airports; from 2hrs 25 mins.